 sodium laureth sulfate (SLES): SLS’s cousin, sodium laureth sulfate is often contaminated with 1,4 dioxane, a suspected human carcinogen.
 Skin Deep score: 4

 sodium lauryl sulfate (SLS): A highly controversial synthetic detergent (often cited as a carcinogen), found in everything from toothpaste to dish soap.
 According to Seventh Generation, the anti-SLS campaign is an internet myth, and there is no evidence that SLS is a carcinogen.
 SLS can hide in products as “coconut-derived surfactants.”
+SLS is derived from palm oil, which is implicated in climate change due to the massive deforestation that is taking place in tropical regions in order to plant palm trees.
 Skin Deep score: 3; EWG score: D

 tocopherol: Also known as vitamin E, tocopherol was shown to cause tumor growth when combined with soya oil and injected into mice.
 Skin Deep score: 2